Itvisors/mendix-SimpleListWidget/README.md

 ## Setting the selected item
 The widget will put class `simplelistwidget-selected` on the item for which the GUID matches the value of the selected item GUID attribute.
 No error is given if that object does not exist in the list.

-Pluggable widgets do not support the 'listen-to' functionality, so set an association from your context object to the list entity and use that to show a dataview with the selected object.
+So set an association from your context object to the list entity and use that to show a dataview with the selected object.

 Note that if you're only setting the selected object association and GUID on your context object, you may do so using a nanoflow.
 If you don't commit, it saves you a server roundtrip, making the UI appear more responsive.